patrykchojecki/patrykchojecki.github.io/_posts/2022-12-17-Outside-AppStores.md

 Apple has been under a lot of pressure from EU regulators for years.
 I view strong institutions that can guide corporations in the right direction as a necessity.
 So far, I've seen most of the regulations imposed on the company from California as an advantage for Apple customers and EU citizens.
 However, I can't say the same about the idea of introducing alternative app stores on iOS and iPadOS.

 We know introducing alternative app stores is not something that Apple wants to do.
 Usually, when Apple is forced to do something, it has no intention of doing, Apple does it in a way that is not beneficial to anyone.
 It is an act performed to solely please the regulators.
-Just think of the following examples: [Apple introducing alternative payment methods in South Korea](https://developer.apple.com/support/storekit-external-entitlement-kr/) and [the Apple Self Service](https://support.apple.com/self-service-repair)program that costs as much as servicing devices in Apple Store/authorized repair service providers.
+Just think of the following examples: [Apple introducing alternative payment methods in South Korea](https://developer.apple.com/support/storekit-external-entitlement-kr/) and [the Apple Self Service](https://support.apple.com/self-service-repair) program that costs as much as servicing devices in Apple Store/authorized repair service providers.
 Why would anyone assume that it will be different with alternative app stores?

 I can see many ways in which the multiple-app-stores environment can be detrimental to users:
 - **Each major company will introduce its own app store.** Users need to download an app store from a particular company if they want to use their apps.
 This phenomenon is well-known to PC gamers that need to download many different game launchers just so they can play games from different developers/publishers.
 [No one](https://kotaku.com/steam-valve-pc-launcher-ea-ubisoft-activision-blizzard-1849740833) wants likes running multiple launchers on their PCs.